 Step 2: Evaluate Shipping Destinations - Embargoed and targeted countries

 - Are you exporting to an embargoed country or to an individual from an embargoed country?
-Comprehensively embargoed countries are: Crimea – Region of Ukraine, Cuba, Iran, North Korea, Sudan and Syria.
+Comprehensively embargoed countries are: Crimea – Region of Ukraine, Cuba, Iran, North Korea, and Syria.

 Results: If yes, contact the OTC immediately and do not proceed with the export.
 If no, please continue the Export Controls review process.

 Step 3: Prepare Your Shipping label in ProShip

 The Proship system is managed by University Express Mailing Service.
 All shipments must be processed through ProShip. https://expressshipping.fis.pitt.edu/pso/dashboards/view/208